 Whatever it is, capture it in a statement or two.
 Then work on a symbol, colors, fonts, and other visual elements that are shorthand for those benefits.
 Work with a great graphic artist if you’re not an expert on visual cues and symbols.

 Your design brief is a document you can hand to anyone who works any kind of materials for your company.
 You could hand it to a trade show booth designer, a desktop publisher, a printer, or anyone else who works with your company and expect to get consistent results that support your objectives and key messages.

-Your design brief could include:
+Your branding strategy and design brief could include: